The Depot Book

 For us, the realisation of the Depot book was a special project.
 The book tells a unique story and therefore needed an equally unique look.

-Graphic designer Joost Bos enthusiastically set to work on coming up with a concept: "We had received beautiful 'exploded view' drawings from the architect and because of the unique appearance of the building, I wanted to incorporate them into the design.
-I discussed this wish with NPN Drukkers .
-This is how the idea came about to print these drawings on the book's cover using the tampon printing technique."
+Graphic designer Joost Bos enthusiastically set to work coming up with a concept: "We had received beautiful 'exploded-view' drawings from the architect, and because of the building's unique appearance, I wanted to incorporate them into the design.
+Together with NPN Printing, I discussed this wish.
+This is how the idea came about to print these drawings on the book's cut by means of the Tampon printing technique."

 This brought with it the necessary challenges.
 A book has to be thick enough for such a cut, so that the drawings are clearly visible.
 If the book is too thin, this method does not come out well.

 "Because we were already at a fairly advanced stage of the development process, it was no longer possible at that point to add extra content.
 Moreover, it was not intended that it should become a bulky, thick coffee-table book.
-In the end, we decided to let the architectural drawings run from the cover across the page.
+In the end, we decided that the architectural drawings would continue from the cover across the page.

 Each drawing shows a floor from the museum depot and serves via the cut as a 'tab' for a chapter about the relevant floor.
 In this way, the book has literally become a guided tour through the entire building.

-I'm used to a personal approach from previous collaborations with NPN Drukkers .
-They always drop by to discuss the ideas together.
-Together you come up with a nice concept.
+'From previous collaborations with NPN Printing, I am used to a personal approach.
+They always drop by to discuss ideas together.
+That's how you come up with a nice concept together.'

 A pleasant cooperation with a unique result

-Sabine Terra of Museum Boijmans Van Beuningen also enjoyed the collaboration: "What appealed to me most was the enthusiasm with which our idea was received.
-I was aware that it was a challenging project.
-One of those challenges was the pad printing.
+Sabine Terra of Museum Boijmans Van Beuningen also enjoyed the cooperation: "What particularly appealed to me was the enthusiasm with which our idea was received.
+I was aware that this was a challenging project.
+One of those challenges was Tampon printing.
 Of course, this had to come out well.
-We received three proofs of this, to make sure that the line width of the drawings was exactly right.
-NPN Drukkers enthusiastically cooperated at every step to achieve a unique end result.
+We received three proofs of this, to ensure that the line thickness of the drawings was just right.
+NPN Printing thought enthusiastically with us every step of the way to achieve a unique end result.
 That certainly contributed to the success of this book. "

-The Depot Book was developed in honour of the opening of the museum depot last November.
-There was a great deal of time pressure for this opening.
-Sabine Terra: "A month before the book had to be ready, I couldn't have some rooms in the building photographed, because they simply hadn't been furnished yet.
-That, combined with the pad printing, made the challenge of publishing the book at the same time as the opening too great.
-Even then NPN Drukkers was a great help.
-We finally decided to have a special opening edition printed in a small quantity.
-An additional advantage is that the final version of the book also includes photos of the opening!
+The Depot Book was developed in honor of the opening of the Museum Depot last November.
+There was considerable time pressure for this opening.
+Sabine Terra: "A month before the book was due, I could not have some areas of the building photographed because they simply had not yet been furnished.
+That combined with Tampon printing made the challenge of having the book published at the same time as the opening too great.
+Even then, NPN Printing was very thoughtful.
+We finally chose to have a special opening edition printed in a small print run.
+An added advantage of this is that the final version of the book also includes photos from the opening!"

 Technical details